swapnil-talpade/job-search-app/README.md

 # Job Search App 🧳
-### This apps allows you to search to jobs across the internet and apply to them, has tabs for quickly searching job types like full-time, internship, freelance etc.
+### This apps allows you to search for jobs across the internet and apply, has tabs for quickly searching job types like full-time, internship, freelance etc.

 ## Glimpse of app ✨